NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 <figcaption class="is-italic is-size-7">
 <ul>
 <li>the last two lines are our samples to trim.</li>
-<li>the ‘--stringency’ option sets the minimum number of base pairs that must overlap with an adapter to count as an adapter sequence.</li>
+<li>the <code>--stringency</code> option sets the minimum number of base pairs that must overlap with an adapter to count as an adapter sequence.</li>
-<li>the ‘--gzip’ option will compress the resulting trimmed fastq file with the gzip algorithm.
+<li>the <code>--gzip</code> option will compress the resulting trimmed fastq file with the gzip algorithm.
 Our samples in this case are small, but when working with larger files (particularly WGS) it’s critical to compress your fastq files.</li>
-<li>the ‘--fastqc’ option asks Trimgalore to rerun FastQC automatically once trimming is complete</li>
+<li>the <code>--fastqc</code> option asks Trimgalore to rerun FastQC automatically once trimming is complete</li>
 </ul>
 </figcaption><br>